vinaya-class/vinaya-class.github.io/src/02-stealing.md

 If the bhikkhu simply gives the robe back to the stores, he has given up ownership of it and another bhikkhu would be free to take it.

-*Vikkappana* allows a bhikkhu to determine a smaller sanghati while travelling, but not entirely giving up his regular sanghati.
+*Vikappana* allows a bhikkhu to determine a smaller sanghati while travelling, but not entirely giving up his regular sanghati.

 **Object:** robe-cloth, min.
 4x8 fingerbreadths, that one has placed